top of page

 Sweeping Her Off Her Feet (Literally and Otherwise)

 We talk about “sweeping a woman off her feet” like it’s a metaphor.
 But in dance, it’s quite literal.
 When he extends a hand, creates space for her spin, or draws her into a close embrace, there is poetry in the physics.
-She feels seen.
-Valued.
-Celebrated.
+She feels seen, valued, and celebrated.

 This doesn’t require fancy choreography.
 A simple box step, done with care and connection, can say more than a thousand words.
 Because when he dances with her—not just beside her—he offers her the rarest of gifts: his full attention.